-TAMPA, Fla.
-(Nov.
-1, 2013) — Did you know that lung cancer is by far the leading cause of cancer death among men and women?
-More than 228,000 new cases of lung cancer will be diagnosed this year in the United States, and nearly 160,000 will die of the disease.
+TAMPA, Fla. — Lung cancer is the leading cause of cancer death for men and women in the United States and is the second most common form of cancer for both.
+More than 224,000 new cases of lung cancer will be diagnosed this year in the United States, and nearly 160,000 will die of the disease.
 Roughly two out of three people diagnosed with lung cancer are 65 and older.
-Moffitt Cancer Center has experts available for interviews during National Lung Cancer Awareness Month.
+Moffitt Cancer Center is leading the way in personalized treatment and research of the disease, and our experts are available for interviews during National Lung Cancer Awareness Month in November.

 Treatment Available at International Plaza